rustcon-asia/beijing-2019/README.md

-# The TiKV website
+# The RustCon Asia website

-This repo houses the assets used to build the [TiKV](../tikv) website available at https://tikv.org.
+This repo houses the assets used to build the [RustCon Asia](rustcon.asia) website available at [https://rustcon.asia](https://rustcon.asia).

 ## Publishing